Updated September 1, 2017

 - Post Exit signs at each exit.

 - Have the adequate number of exits for the number of occupants.
+Refer to next section for details.
 Locate the exits at opposite ends/ sides.
 Exits must be easy to open and move through.
 The use of flaps that are buckled or snapped does not meet the requirements of an exit door.
 A canopy at the exit is helpful.

 - Tie Flags on to the ropes and/ or stakes so people will see these tripping hazards.